coveo/source.coveo.com/_posts/2017-11-28-randomizer-as-a-component.md

     queryBuilder.rankingFunctions.push(rankingFunction);
     // Adds @randomField to the expression to ensure the results have the required field. queryBuilder.advancedExpression.add(`@${randomField}`);
-    // Use the empty pipeline to remove Featured Results, Automatic Ranking, and all the other pipeline features. queryBuilder.pipeline = '';
+    // Uses the empty pipeline to remove Featured Results, Automatic Ranking, and all the other pipeline features. queryBuilder.pipeline = '';
     queryBuilder.sortCriteria = 'relevancy';
     queryBuilder.maximumAge = 0;